 Today we head to Mt Koya-san via train and funicular.
+This mountain is a Mecca for Zen Buddhists and once housed hundreds of monasteries.
+There are no cars allowed here, so it is as peaceful as any place in Japan.
 Here we’ll check out some of the most historic and interesting Buddhist Temples and make an offering.
-Here we will have the chance to spend the night at a Buddhist Monastery with time left to soak in their Onsen baths before we relish a vegetarian feast for nightly meal.
+We will have the chance to spend the night at a Buddhist Monastery with time left to soak in their Onsen baths before we relish a vegetarian feast for nightly meal.

 4/5 From Calmness to the Big City

 Enjoy an early hike up into the mountains to watch the sunrise.
 Take part in a prayer ceremony with the monks, this is something you won’t ever forget.
 Head back to Tokyo by train.

 We Recommend that you stay one more night in Tokyo before flying out.